membrane/api-gateway/distribution/examples/opentelemetry/README.md

 # Tracing with OpenTelemetry

-Membrane offers support for tracing with the [OpenTelemetry](https://opentelemetry.io/) specification.
+Membrane offers support for tracing according to the [OpenTelemetry](https://opentelemetry.io/) specification.

-The usage of APIs can be observed with the OTel plugin.
-Membrane collects data about processes flowing through it and sends it to an OTEL collector like jaeger.
+The usage of APIs can be observed with the OpenTelemetry plugin.
+Membrane collects data about the processes flowing through it and sends it to an OTLP endpoint, in this case, a jaeger backend.

 To instrument an API add the `opentelemetry` plugin to it.